MrMarf007/SudokuSolver/README.md

 # SudokuSolver
-A simple soduku solver, to practice with python
+A simple soduku solver.
+Made to practice with python.

 ## board format